 Done right, these seven exercises give you results that you can see and feel.
 You can you do them at a gym or at home.
 Watch the form shown by the trainer in the pictures.
 Good technique is a must.
-If you're not active now, it's a good idea to check in with your doctor first.
+If you're not active now, it's a good idea to check in with your doctor first, especially if you have been diagnosed with health concerns.
+For example, if you have advanced osteoporosis some of these exercises may be too aggressive.

 Why it's a winner: You can walk anywhere, anytime.
 Use a treadmill or hit the streets.
 All you need is a good pair of shoes.

 How to: If you're just starting to walk for fitness, begin with five to 10 minutes at a time.
 Add a few minutes to each walk until you get to at least 30 minutes per walk.
-Add time to your walks before you quicken your pace or add hills.
+Then, quicken your pace or add hills.

-Why it's a winner: Interval training lets you boost fitness, burn more calories, and lose weight.
+Why it's a winner: Interval training boosts your fitness levels and burns more calories to help you lose weight.
 The basic idea is to vary the intensity within your workout, instead of going at a steady pace.

 How to: Whether you walk, run, dance, or do another cardio exercise, push up the pace for a minute or two.
-Then back off for two to 10 minutes.
+Then back off for 2 to 4 minutes.
 Exactly how long your interval should last depends on the length of your workout and how much recovery time you need.
-A trainer can fine-tune the pacing..
+A trainer can fine-tune the pacing.
 Repeat the intervals throughout your workout.

 Why it's a winner: Squats work several muscle groups -- your quadriceps ("quads"), hamstrings, and gluteals ("glutes") -- at the same time.